bladethazar/enviro-pi/readme.md

 ## Usage

-Once powered on and configured, PicoW-Growmat will:
+Once powered on and configured, Enviro-Pi will:

 1. Establish network connections (Wi-Fi, MQTT, InfluxDB)
 2. Initialize all sensors and components